Competition Rules and Guidelines (updated May 2024)

 1st place = 20 points.
 2nd Place = 19 points.
 3rd place = 18 points.
 HC = 17 points.
 C = 16 points.
 Images entered, but not awarded 1st, 2nd, 3rd, HC or C = 15 points.

-8. The Photographer of the year will be the person accumulating the highest total score from 10 entries, where only two scores per competition will count i.e. if a photographer puts 3 entries into all the competitions in point 5 above, only the two highest scoring images per competition will count towards POTY.
-Of the maximum of 12 possible scores, only the 10 highest will be accumulated for the purposes of POTY.
+8. The Photographer of the year will be the person accumulating the highest total score from 10 entries, where only two scores per competition will count i.e. if a photographer puts 3 entries into all the POTY competitions (subject to Rule A1 above) and all three are awarded, only the two highest scoring images per competition will count towards POTY.
+Of the maximum of 14 possible scores, only the 10 highest will be accumulated for the purposes of POTY.

 B. Digital Images